MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 One of the big advantages of using FreeCAD is not having any limitations on the number of tools that can be used in a single exported file, and no modification of your rapid speeds like in Fusion360.

-The FreeCAD post-processor can be configured in the Job using the following command-line options, but defaults to the same settings as the Fusion360 post-processor.
+The FreeCAD post-processor can be configured in the Job using the following command-line options but defaults to the same settings as the Fusion360 post-processor.

 ```output
 usage: MillenniumOS v0.2.1-rc2 [-h] [--show-editor | --no-show-editor]